googleads/googleads-mobile-unity/unity/README.md

 platform, then **Switch Platform**, then **Build**.
 This will export an XCode project.
 You'll need to do the following before you can run it:

-1. Add the Google Mobile Ads iOS SDK library.
+1. From the Xcode project navigator, right-click on the project, and choose Add Files To "<Project Name>".
+2. Navigate to and select **GoogleMobileAds.framework**.
-2. Add the following frameworks if they aren't already part of the project:
+3. Add the following frameworks if they aren't already part of the project:
    * AdSupport
    * AudioToolbox
    * AVFoundation